Update (2025): Sadly, Simon's Rock is closing in 2025 and integrating with Bard College and their main campus.

-I spent eight years of my life at this wonderfully crazy place called Simon's Rock (4 as a student starting in 1996 and 3+ on staff in the Computer & Media Services department).
+I spent almost eight years of my life at this wonderfully crazy place called Simon's Rock (4 as a student starting in 1996 and 3+ on staff in the Computer & Media Services department, later renamed ITS).

 What?
 You say you've never heard of Simon's Rock?
 Well, that could be because it is small (300-400 students) or because it's unconventional.
 Almost all of the students (myself included) are high school dropouts.
 Which just means that we got bored of high school and/or didn't fit in and wanted more of a challenge.
 Most students start Simon's Rock at age 16 or 17.
 Simon's Rock is, as the old website used to say, "unique and, we think, quite special".